What Does an Air Purifier Do & How Does It Work?

 ●Noise: If you plan to run your air purifier while you sleep, look for one that features quiet operation.

 ●Maintenance: With any air purifier, you’ll have to change the filters regularly.
-Beyond the upfront cost, consider the ongoing maintenance costs of air filters and cleaning.
+Beyond the upfront cost, consider the ongoing maintenance costs of things like replacement filters and cleaning.

 ●Energy Star: Energy Star air purifiers are up to 40 percent more energy efficient than other models, reducing long-term usage costs.